smithfarm/obs_scm_demo/README.md

 SCM stands for Source Code Management

-OBS_SCM is a feature of the OBS that causes it to be integrated with an SCM service, such as github.
+OBS_SCM is a feature using which we use the OBS in conjunction with a Source Code Management service, such as github.
+The idea is to maintain everything (well, almost everything) that OBS needs to build our software in git, and not have to worry too much about getting source code changes built in OBS.

 ## What will we do?